willypuzzle/aws-s3-server/README.md

 7) Wrote production Docker image with its demo docker-compose.yml
 8) Tested further development and production demo with the resolution of the final bug
 9) In between steps 7 and 8, I wrote some documentation
-10) Trying to solve the optional task
+10) Trying to implement GetObject endpoint
 11) Corrected documentation
-12) Implemented optional task
+12) Implemented GetObject endpoint
 13) Final test
 14) Delivery